pantheon-systems/documentation/source/content/static-site-empty-upstream.md

 ### Can I create a static site on Pantheon?

 Yes!
-You can start a new static site using an Empty Upstream.
+You can start a new static site using an empty Upstream.

 ### Can I add static files to an existing WordPress or Drupal site?